raspberrypilearning/interactive-animation/en/step_6.md

 title: Duplicate and edit a costume to use in an animation
 ---

 Some Scratch sprites just have one costume or have multiple sprites that don't work as an animation.
-Choosing one costume and duplicating it and making a small change can create an animation effect.
+If you choose one costume, then duplicate it and make a small change, it can create an animation effect.

 **Robot animation**: [See inside](https://scratch.mit.edu/projects/436260207/editor){:target="_blank"}